-The 2015-2016 Annual Action Plan described in detail the housing and non-housing needs of the area, market conditions based on the best data available at the time and set forth strategies that established priorities for meeting the needs identified.
+The 2017-2018 Annual Action Plan described in detail the housing and non-housing needs of the area, market conditions based on the best data available at the time and set forth strategies that established priorities for meeting the needs identified.
 Additionally, the Plan outlined resources anticipated to be available to address priority areas of need and established an Annual Action Plan that identified the intended uses of resources.
-During the past year, 2015-2016, the City used federal entitlement funds to provide decent, safe, and affordable housing for low-to-moderate income citizens through housing rehabilitation and homeownership assistance programs, provided funds for public facilities and improvements, assisted with public services, and funded after school enrichment activities for the City's low-to-moderate income children.
-The City of Goldsboro completed many of its strategic community goals in program year 2015-2016.
+During the past year, 2017-2018, the City used federal entitlement funds to provide decent, safe, and affordable housing for low-to-moderate income citizens through housing rehabilitation and homeownership assistance programs, provided funds for public facilities and improvements, assisted with public services, and funded after school enrichment activities for the City's low-to-moderate income children.
+The City of Goldsboro completed many of its strategic community goals in program year 2017-2018.
+In areas, where goals were not fully completed the City has developed plans to address those areas to utilize in the upcoming fiscal year.